-If you ask us what our favourite blind is – it’s the Duette honeycomb blind from Luxaflex.
-At the Scottish Shutter Company, we know a lot about Duette blinds.
-We’ve fitted them to Scottish windows, glazed doors and conservatories for over thirty-two years.
+If you ask us what our favourite blinds are – it’s Luxaflex Duette Blinds.
+At the Scottish Shutter Company, we know a lot about Luxaflex Duette blinds.
+We’ve fitted them to Scottish windows, glazed doors and conservatories for over thirty-three years.
 Since the original Duette fabric was launched in fact.

-A Duette shade is a specific type of honeycomb or cellular blind from Luxaflex.
+Luxaflex Duette Blinds are a specific type of honeycomb or cellular blind from Luxaflex.
 It has no equivalent.

 Luxaflex is the UK subsidiary of Hunter Douglas.
 A $3.2 billion company and the largest supplier of window coverings in the world.